Funder: Robert Wood Johnson Foundation

 During this webinar, early childhood and Medicaid experts from Ohio, North Carolina, and the Head Start Program highlighted efforts used to support young children with development and learning needs throughout the pandemic.
 Panelists also explored how states and communities can address the learning and social and emotional development of young children as they reenter early childhood and learning settings after local lockdown restrictions are lifted.
 It was the final webinar in a three-part webinar series focusing on opportunities for early childhood and Medicaid programs to better support families with young children in the current and post-pandemic environment.

 Speaker: Armelle Casau, PhD, Senior Program Officer, Center for Health Care Strategies; Gretchen Hammer, MPH, Public Leadership Group

-A. Casau will welcome participants and provide a brief overview of the webinar series and the Aligning Early Childhood and Medicaid project.
-G. Hammer will introduce the importance of supporting early development and learning and introduce the speakers.
+A. Casau welcomed participants and provided a brief overview of the webinar series and the Aligning Early Childhood and Medicaid project.
+G. Hammer introduced the importance of supporting early development and learning and introduce the speakers.

 II.
 Supporting Development and Learning Needs of Young Children During COVID and Beyond: Expert Panel

 Speakers: Wendy Grove, PhD, Director of Early Learning and School Readiness, Ohio Department of Education; Emma Sandoe, PhD, Associate Director of Strategy and Planning, North Carolina Department of Health and Human Services, Department of Health Benefits (Medicaid); and Sangeeta Parikshak, PhD, Social Science Analyst, U.S. Department of Health and Human Services, Office of Head Start